ralfspoeth/basix/README.md

 Both queues and stacks do not implement either of the interfaces of the Java Collections Framework.
-They are useful exclusively when Java collections simply provide way to much for the task at hand.
+They are useful exclusively when Java collections simply provide way too much for the task at hand.

 # Functions and Predicates

-The two classes `Functions` and `Predicates` provide utilities to instantiate functional interface implementations based on `Map`s and `List`s plus support for adding indexed and labelled data, and predicates (function with a `boolean` return value) based on `Map`s and `Set`s.
+The two classes `Functions` and `Predicates` provide utilities to instantiate functional interface implementations based on `Map`s and `List`s plus support for adding indexed and labeled data, and predicates (function with a `boolean` return value) based on `Map`s and `Set`s.

 ## Functions